Physics of firearms: Force

 According to Newtonian mechanics, if the gun and shooter are at rest initially, the force on the bullet will be equal to that on the gun-shooter.
 This is due to Newton's third law of motion (For every action, there is an equal and opposite reaction).
 Consider a system where the gun and shooter have a combined mass mg and the bullet has a mass mb.
 When the gun is fired, the two masses move away from one another with velocities vg and vb respectively.
 But the law of conservation of momentum states that the magnitudes of their momenta must be equal, and as momentum is a vector quantity and their directions are opposite:

 In technical mathematical terms, the derivative of momentum with respect to time is force, which implies the force on the bullet will equal the force on the gun, and the momentum of the bullet/shooter can be derived via integrating the force-time function of the bullet or shooter.
 This is mathematically written as follows:

 Where $g, b, t, m, v, F$ represent the gun, bullet, time, mass, velocity and force respectively.

+Hollywood depictions of firearm victims being thrown through plate-glass windows are inaccurate.
+Were this the case, the shooter would also be thrown backwards, experiencing an even greater change in momentum in the opposite direction.
 Gunshot victims frequently fall or collapse when shot; this is less a result of the momentum of the bullet pushing them over, but is primarily caused by physical damage or psychological effects, perhaps combined with being off balance.
 This is not the case if the victim is hit by heavier projectiles such as 20 mm cannon shell, where the momentum effects can be enormous; this is why very few such weapons can be fired without being mounted on a weapons platform or involve a recoilless system (e.g. a recoilless rifle).